daltondiaz/springboot-blog/README.md

 The authentication is by JWT between backend and frontend, the responsible for this is Spring Security.

-This project run in the port 8081 because the [Vue Blog Project] run in 8080, but you can change this according to you need, so try it with maven installed:
+This project run in the port 8081 because the [Vue Blog Project] run in 8080, but you can change this according to you need, so try it with gradle installed:

 ````
-$ mvn spring-boot:run
+$ gradle bootRun
 ````

 ## Table